 BRAND & CREATIVE CONSULTANT

-Most companies achieve the first by sacrificing the second.
-Centralised creative clears internal approval and underperforms in every market it lands in.
+Most companies never get there.
+Centralised creative clears internal approval and still underperforms once it lands, not because the work is bad, but because it was translated, not given a voice.
+I help brands replace one-size-fits-all creative with campaigns that carry a local accent in every market they operate in.
 The problem is almost never the media strategy.
 It is the creative structure underneath.
 That is what I fix.

 13+